 - Safe to use with septic systems

 - 100% Happiness Guarantee.
-If you’re not completely satisfied with your Force of Nature Starter Kit or Bundle, you can return it within 30 days for a full refund (minus the return shipping cost).
+If you’re not completely satisfied with your purchase, you can return it within 30 days for a full refund (minus the return shipping cost).

 - Costs Less than Store-Bought Cleaners– Force of Nature actually costs less than other cleaners out there.
 While there is definitely a larger upfront cost to get the required equipment, each capsule (which costs about $1 each) make 12 oz of cleaner.
 This breaks down to $0.09 per ounce.
 I looked at other name-brand “natural cleaners” and the price per ounce was anywhere from $0.13-0.28/ounce.